Jul 31, 2020

 The City of Toronto requires three or more passengers in the vehicle to use HOV lanes.

 When the lanes were established in the early 1990s, the average of anticipated users along with the expected operating speed of the lane, and general vehicle occupancy, decided the outcome for HOV laws in Toronto.
-They believed having the minimum of two people would result in high levels of carpools utilizing the HOV lane, which in turn would detract from travel time incentives HOV lanes offered.
+They believed having a minimum of two people would result in high levels of carpools utilizing the HOV lane, which in turn would detract from travel time incentives HOV lanes offered.

 Green vehicles are not exempt from city laws.
 Vehicles need to have three or more occupants.
 The fine for illegally driving in an HOV lane in Toronto is $110 and three demerit points.